The Runestone

-The Runestone is an American 1991 adventure/horror film, the first film written and directed by Willard Carroll.
+The Runestone is a 1991 American adventure horror film written and directed by Willard Carroll in his feature directorial debut.
 The film is an updating of the Ragnarok legend, with Fenrir being found in a runestone in Pennsylvania unearthed by archaeologists.
 The film is based upon the novel by Mark E. Rogers, which was published in a small press limited edition pamphlet.